 Most of Scrapyard is outside which makes aerial killstreaks incredibly powerful.
 The warehouses are usually a contested space, so be careful when running into a building when trying to find cover.

-The Red and Green warehouses may provide vantage points for snipers, but they are easily countered by a coordinated attack.
+The Red and Green warehouses provide vantage points for snipers.
+This vantage points can easily countered by a coordinated attack.
 Players can lob grenades or other equipment into the windows to eliminate or distract the enemies.
 If you are a sniper don’t forget to use equipment such as claymores to help defend your position.

 Scrapyard is a fan favorite for a reason; it provides intense gameplay that will keep you coming back for more.
 Use your map knowledge to dominate the enemy and help your team secure a victory.